raviqqe/mdserv/README.md

 # mdserv

-http server for markdown files written in ruby
+http server for markdown files written in python